moonlightrblx/guilibrary/readme.md

 Just include the header(s), call the init functions, and render with your own ImGui code.

-A full rewrite that removes the ImGui dependency entirely is planned.
+A full rewrite that removes the ImGui dependency entirely is planned in the near future.

 ---